LeonBundi/alx-system_engineering-devops/0x00-shell_basics/README.md

 > mandatory
 > > Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.

+> > Note that depending on the file, the output of your script will be different.

 13. We are symbols, and inhabit symbols
 > mandatory
 > > Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.